 As a matter of fact, do only this step, and also read the explanatory text boxed within the Brooks/New England results spreadsheet, and you'll have enough to understand your test results as well as the spreadsheet itself.

 Blair Genealogy’s “DNA 101: Y-Chromosome Testing” (plus his “DNA-102” and “DNA-103” followups) provides a more traditional introduction to DNA.
-Well-written and well-illustrated for laymen; a smidgen more technical than the previous recommendation.
+Very well-written and illustrated for laymen; a smidgen more technical than the previous recommendation.
 For those who were comfortable in junior high school science classes.

-Finally, there’s a mutation phenomenon abbreviated as recLOH (for “recombinational loss of heterozygosity”) which figures prominently in the haplotypes (“genetic signatures”) of the Brooks lines tested to date.
+Finally, there’s a mutation phenomenon abbreviated as recLOH (for “recombinational loss of heterozygosity”) which figures prominently in the haplotypes (“genetic signatures”) of several of the Brooks lines tested to date.
 (See the columns colored in brick red in my Results spreadsheet for examples of suspected RecLOH.)
 Dr. Thomas Krahn, founder of DNA Fingerprint and now chief research scientist at FTDNA, offers an illustrated explanation of this phenomenon here.
+See also Wikipedia's RecLOH entry.

 One and only one recommendation.
 Megan Smolenyak and Ann Turner, Trace Your Roots with DNA, paperback, 272 pages, list $14.95.